benji-cannot-code/fast-vc-linux-benchmark-run-3/Documentation/media/v4l-drivers/cafe_ccic.rst

  - flip: If this boolean parameter is set, the sensor will be instructed to invert the video image.
 Whether it makes sense is determined by how your particular camera is mounted.

-Work is ongoing with this driver, stay tuned.

-jon

-Jonathan Corbet
-corbet@lwn.net